Dominic Smith Player Props: Nationals vs. Guardians

 Dominic Smith At The Plate

-- He has not gone deep in his 12 games this year.
+- He has not hit a long ball in his 13 games this season.

 - In three games this season, Smith has picked up an RBI, with more than one RBI once.